mattachew12/imadethis/README.md

 There are no other scheduled checkpoints for your project.
 You must be done in time to present it to me before the term ends.

+#### Turning in Your Outline / Project

+Deploy your outline, in the form of a webpage, to Heroku.
+Ensure that your project has the proper naming scheme (cs4241-finalproject-yourGitHubUsername) so we can find it.
+Folks on the same team should post the same webpage.

 ## Final Presentation

 Presentations will occur during the final week of class.